Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: EFTgs and EFT* Power Counting

 We start with the capture to the dominant $2^+$ state.
-Capture in the spin $S=2$ channel is about a factor of 4 larger than in the spin $S=1$ channel~\cite{Barker:1995}.
+Capture in the spin $S=2$ channel is about 4 times larger than in the spin $S=1$ channel~\cite{Barker:1995}.
+If we consider the branching ratio for capture in the spin $S=2$ channel to the $2^+$ ground state in \EFTg ~at threshold, then we can analytically calculate~\cite{Rupak:2011nk} from Eq.~(\ref{eq:crosssection})

+which indicates that the dominance of the $S=2$ channel capture is due to a combination of the larger numerical value of $|a_0^{(2)}|\gg a_0^{(1)}$, and also the respective signs of the scattering lengths, even if we take $\mathcal Z^{(^5P_2)}\sim \mathcal Z^{(^3P_2)}$.
+The calculated $\mathcal Z^{(^5P_2)}\gg \mathcal Z^{(^3P_2)}$ in Table~\ref{table:Li8Table} makes the branching ratio even larger.
+In EFT, we can only assume numerical sizes for the $s$-wave scattering lengths and not make prediction about their overall signs.
+Thus to develop a power counting, we have to explicitly account for the empirical fact that capture in $S=2$ dominates which requires more than the scaling $|a_0^{(2)}|\sim 1/Q\gg a_0^{(1)}\sim 1/\Lambda$.
+We will take the dominance of capture in spin $S=2$ channel as given in addition to the scaling of the $s$-wave scattering length.
 Thus we count capture in the $S=1$ channel to be NLO (a subleading effect).
-In the dominant spin channel, the $s$-wave scattering length $a_0^{(2)}\sim 1/Q$ is large.
+In the dominant spin channel, the $s$-wave scattering length $|a_0^{(2)}|\sim 1/Q$ is large.
 At low momentum the contribution from the initial state interaction scales as $a_0^{(2)} (B_0+J_0)$.
 The loop integral combination scales as $B_0+J_0\sim Q$.
 Thus the contributions from the diagrams with and those without initial state strong interactions in Fig.~\ref{fig:Capture} are of the same size $\mathcal O(1)$ in the $Q/\Lambda$ expansion.
-This constitutes the LO contribution in both the EFT$_\star$ with $^7\mathrm{Li}^\star$ and the EFT without.
+This constitutes the LO contribution in both \EFTg ~and EFT$_\star$.